datalad-handbook/book/docs/basics/101-133-containersrun.rst

   and have imaged built from them by a service (instead of building them manually and locally).

-Note that as of now, the ``datalad-containers`` extensions only supports Singularity images, but support for Docker is being actively developed.
+Note that as of now, the ``datalad-containers`` extension supports Singularity and Docker images.
-Singularity is however compatible with Docker -- you can use Docker images as a basis for Singularity images, or run Docker images with Singularity (even without having Docker installed).
+Singularity furthermore is compatible with Docker -- you can use Docker Images as a basis for Singularity Images, or run Docker Images with Singularity (even without having Docker installed).

 .. note::